CerebriumAI/airbyte_dbt_github/README.md

  * Timestamps are appended with `_timestamp`
  * ID primary keys are prefixed with the name of the table.
 For example, the campaign table's ID column is renamed `campaign_id`.

+## DBT Metrics

+This package contains configurations for DBT metrics for you to get up and running quickly with standard Github metrics in your existing BI tools.

 ## Installation Instructions

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.